kashw2/My-Brain/Information Communication Technology/Networking/OSI Model.md

 The MAC header lives at this Layer
 ### 3. Network Layer

 The **Network Layer** is responsible for routing packets between networks.
-The packet specifically does not exist as a concept below this layer.
+The **Packet** specifically does not exist as a concept below this layer.

 ### 4. Transport Layer

 The **Transport Layer** implements various lower level transport protocols such as TCP and UDP.
-It is responsible for the transport of packets between nodes.
+It is responsible the transport of data via **Segments** from a source to an application on the host.

 This layer is where the **Segment** exists